rphibbert/oci-landing-zone-operating-entities/workload-extensions/ebs/2_ebscm/README.md

 ## **2. EBS Cloud Manager Deployment**

-To deploy EBS Cloud Manager the next step is to create the EBS Cloud Manager compute instance.
+To deploy EBS Cloud Manager the next step is to create and configure the EBS Cloud Manager compute instance.

 The detailed steps for this are documented [here](https://docs.oracle.com/cd/E26401_01/doc.122/f35809/T679330T679339.htm#T680521)